 - BC students who wish to become IS majors should submit an application by 5pm on February 1 of their freshman year.

-- Transfer students who will start their sophomore year at BC should contact the IS Program as soon as you are accepted to BC, and complete the same application as the BC students.
-Each year we accept a handful of transfer students into our program.
+- Transfer students who will start their sophomore year at BC should complete the same application as freshmen at BC.
+Each year we reserve a handful of spots for transfer students, and when space allows, we admit addiitonal transfer students who are incoming sophomores.

-- Late applications may be accepted at the discretion of the director and associate director, when space allows.
+- Late applications are welcome from BC students and transfer students, and they are accepted at the discretion of the director and associate director, when space allows.
 Please submit your application here and let us know (via isp@bc.edu) that you've filed an application.
-Please note that it is extremely rare for new majors to be accepted after the first week of their sophomore year.
+Please note that it is rare for new majors to be accepted after the first week of their sophomore year.

 - All IS majors should meet with their academic advisor before registering for next semester's courses.

-- New majors (class of 2025) will be assigned an IS faculty advisor this summer, but can work with IS Peer Advisors until then.
+- New majors (class of 2026) will be assigned an IS faculty advisor this summer, but can work with IS Peer Advisors and Prof. Nakazato until then.

 - Please consult the IS Advising Handbook for detailed requirements for the IS major and minor.

-- Approved Fall 2022 IS courses are listed on the Courses page, and on the Approved Fall 2022 Courses spreadsheet.
+- Approved Fall 2023 IS courses will be listed on the Courses page and on the Approved Fall 2023 Courses spreadsheet.

 - A central list of *all* approved electives -- which does not indicate the semester offered, but gives students a sense of course options for the future -- is also available.